FICO - Your Credit Score

-Since we live in an automated, you're probably not surprised to hear that your creditworthiness comes down to one number.
+Since our society is so automated, you're probably not surprised to hear that your creditworthiness boils down to one number.

-All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

 - Your Credit History - How many years have you had credit?

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

-You can get a federally-mandated free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and inexpensive.
+You can get a free credit report once a year from the three major agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.

 Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.